couchbaselabs/cbcouchstore/gen_storage_design.md

 Compaction is the process of recovering wasted space in a storage file and arranging all the live data in a and btrees to be optimized for size and arrangement.
 It copies all data and btree indexes from the old file to a new file.
 It does this without without stopping or pausing persistence and fetches, but can result in duplicate IO for writes that occurred during the compaction.

-The compaction doesn't block reads or writes, letting them proceed normally, though possibly slowed through increased io bandwith of the copying process.
+The compaction doesn't block reads or writes, letting them proceed normally, though possibly slowed through increased io utilization of the copying process.

 The compaction process scans the by\_seq index and load all the live documents from the database and copying them into a new file.
 It creates a by\_seq index bottom up in the new file by building the node the leafs up to the root node, the sorts the same information by key/id with on-disk heap sort, and then builds up the new by\_id btree from the bottom up.